-The Administration Server is created in the server\root/https-admserv directory and you use it to administer all of your Sun ONE Web Server instances, including the default instance.
+The Administration Server is created in the server_root/https-admserv directory and you use it to administer all of your Sun ONE Web Server instances, including the default instance.

-The default instance is created in the server\root/https-host.domain directory.
+The default instance is created in the server_root/https-host.domain directory.
 You specified the host.domain part of the directory name during installation.

-In this section, we will learn how to perform the following tasks:
+In this chapter, we will learn how to perform the following tasks: